Latest update: 07/09/2017

 “Work on Rauora Park is about 70 percent complete.
 Nearly all of the underground work is done, around 3,800m2 of the 9,000m2 of paving has been laid, trees are being planted and the half basketball court is in place.”

-“Fletcher Living will complete the first 20 homes adjoining the park around the middle of 2018 and construction work on the next Superlot is expected to get underway later this year,” Mr Brantley said.
+“Fletcher Living will complete the first 20 homes adjoining the park around September 2018 and construction work on the next Superlot is expected to get underway later this year,” Mr Brantley said.